Where to Stay in Boston First Time: Best Areas & Neighborhoods

 🔍MORE HOTELS IN FENWAY

-Located just minutes from downtown and the Back Bay, South End is a trendy, arty neighborhood.
+South End is a trendy, arty neighborhood located just minutes from downtown and Back Bay.
 It’s one of the most beautiful and the most culturally diverse neighborhoods in Boston.

 It has many old-school diners, noodle houses, Spanish tapas restaurants, an Italian wine bar, and French bistros.

-This city’s historic neighborhoods features the largest intact Victorian house row district in the country.
+This historic neighborhood features the largest intact Victorian house row district in the country.
 You can find many of them along Tremont Street, Columbus Avenue, and Massachusetts Avenue.

 You will find the Boston Center for the Arts, which is a visual and performing arts complex.
 It is home to the Cyclorama that hosts Art Book Fair every year; the Mills Gallery, Calderwood Pavilion, the Plaza Theatre, and Plaza Black Box Theatre.